Apply to join the ENABLE-2 consortium

 - proven chemical structure and preliminary Structure–Activity Relationship

-- reasonable route of synthesis (or proven availability if a Natural Product)
+- reasonable route of synthesis (or proven availability if a natural product)

-- favorable chemical properties allowing iv and/or oral administration
+- favorable chemical properties

 CONTACT